-Any enterprise-level security company will concur that real-time security monitoring is a challenge.
-However, that doesn’t mean you shouldn’t try to achieve it.
-The crux is how to overcome obstacles and deploy reliable solutions for real-time monitoring.
+Any enterprise-level security company will say that real-time security monitoring is a challenge.
+However, that doesn’t mean you can’t do it.
+The key is overcoming obstacles to deploy reliable solutions for real-time monitoring.
+The best way to do this is with cloud computing.

 In the security ecosystem, you’ll face multiple challenges that derail the ability to monitor in real-time.
-Without it, however, your risks rise when it comes to uptime, response and overall security, essentially putting your customer relationships in jeopardy.
+Without it, however, your risks rise when it comes to uptime, response and overall security.
+This can jeopardize your customer relationships.

 How many monitoring systems does a network need?
 That depends on its structure, size and need to scale.
 In some cases, you may be using multiple monitoring systems that represent only a segment of the network.
 This causes a siloed effect in monitoring, which makes it more difficult to troubleshoot and manage because of blind spots created by this architecture.